All Products

 Step 2: Add backend servers

 After you configure the listener, you must add backend servers to process client requests.
 You can use the default server group that is configured for the CLB instance.
-You can also configure a vServer group or a primary/secondary server group, or enable the primary/secondary mode for the listener.
-For more information, see Backend server overview.
+You can also configure a vServer group or a primary/secondary server group.
+For more information, see CLB backend servers.
+In this example, the default server group is used.

 If the weight of a backend server is set to 0, no request is distributed to the backend server.

-You can specify the same port for different backend servers that are added to a CLB instance.
+You can specify the same port for backend servers that are added to the same CLB instance.

 Step 3: Configure health checks

-CLB performs health checks to check the availability of backend ECS instances.
+CLB checks the availability of backend servers by performing health checks.
 The health check feature improves overall service availability and reduces the impact of backend server failures.

 You cannot disable health checks for a listener that is associated with a primary/secondary server group.

-For more information, see Configure and manage health checks.
+Optional: In the Health Check step, click Modify to modify the health check configuration and click Next.
+For more information, see Configure and manage CLB health checks.

 After you configure the listener, you can view the listener on the Listener tab.